benraziel/bvh-tree/README.md

-bvh-js
+bvh-tree
 ======

-A Bounding Volume Hierarchy data structure in javascript, for spatial indexing of large triangle meshes.
+A Bounding Volume Hierarchy data structure written in javascript, for spatial indexing of large triangle meshes.
-Allows fast intersection of a ray with a triangle mesh.
+Enables fast intersection of rays with a triangle mesh.

 ## Demo